-- HHS funding for SNFs via CARES Act's Provider Relief Loan: The Department of Health and Human Services announced the next round of targeted funding via the CARES Act’s $100 billion Provider Relief Fund, with directed funding for SNFs.
+- HHS funding for SNFs via CARES Act's Provider Relief Fund: The Department of Health and Human Services announced the next round of targeted funding via the CARES Act’s $100 billion Provider Relief Fund, with directed funding for SNFs.
 The money will be distributed automatically to qualified skilled nursing facilities, who will then be required to submit an attestation about how they’re using the money.
 Each SNF will receive a fixed distribution of $50,000, plus a distribution of $2,500 per bed.
 All certified SNFs with six or more certified beds are eligible for this targeted distribution.
 More information is expected to come.

 Requirements & Regulations